 - 1. The student is entitled to submit a postponement request prior to the commencement of the semester and provide reasons to convince the concerned body, according to the following criteria: - A. College Dean: if the postponement required is for a period of one semester and does not exceed four semesters, whether continuous or not. - B. College Council: if the postponement required is for a period exceeding four semesters, and for no more than six semesters, whether continuous or not. - 2.
-A newly admitted or transferred student is not allowed to postpone a semester unless he has already completed one semester at the University (the credit hours of the foundation courses are excluded). - 3.
+A newly admitted or transferred student, whether from another university or from one programme to another within the university, is not allowed to postpone a semester or withdraw courses unless he has already completed one semester at the University, the semester of the programme remedial courses being excluded. - 3.
 The period of the postponement is included in the maximum study duration specified for obtaining the Bachelor Degree.